alexrudall/ruby-openai/README.md

     file_id = JSON.parse(response.body)["id"]
 ```

-You can then use this ID to create a fine-tune model:
+You can then use this file ID to create a fine-tune model:

 ```ruby
     response = client.finetunes.create(